arc42/arc42-faq/manuscript/07_faq/07_H_traceability.md

 {#section-vii-H}
-## VII.H Questions on arc42 and Traceability
+## H Questions on arc42 and Traceability

 <t-b-d->